-Being shallow-rooted trees, avocados (pictured), citrus, apples and peaches are vulnerable to water stress during hot summer months.
+Being shallow-rooted trees, avocados, citrus, apples, and peaches are vulnerable to water stress during hot summers.
 Proper irrigation can help them to protect themselves against Botryosphaeria and Neofusicoccum parvum fungal infestations.
 Initial symptoms include reddening and wilting of leaves.
-Once infected, trees may display a condition called “salt and pepper syndrome”.
-This occurs when fungal spores have entered the vascular bundle and spread to various parts of the tree, killing off random branches.
+Once infected, trees may display salt and pepper syndrome.
+It is fungal spores that have entered the vascular tissue and spread to various parts of the tree, killing off random branches.
 Oozing cankers may also be present.
-This ooze is actually millions of fungal spores, so treat it accordingly.
-Remove infected branches as soon as they are seen and monitor closely for further damage.
+This ooze is millions of fungal spores, so treat it accordingly.
+Remove infected branches and monitor closely for further damage.

-Blueberries can be attacked by a fungus called Botryosphaeria dothidea.
+The Botryosphaeria dothidea fungus can infect blueberry bushes.
 Young shrubs are especially vulnerable.
-It takes 7-10 days for symptoms to appear, and when they do, you need to work quickly to save the plant.
-Diseased stems will be brittle and dark brown, with dead leaves still attached.
+But symptoms do not appear until seven to ten days after infection.
+When they do, you need to work quickly to save the plant.
+Diseased stems will be brittle and dark brown, with leaves still attached.
 Cut 8-12” below the affected area and treat the trimmings like toxic waste.
-Bag it or burn it, but don’t leave it laying around and certainly do not add it to your compost pile!
+Bag it or burn it, but don’t leave it lying around.
+And keep it out of your compost pile.

-Cucurbits, such as pumpkin, zucchini, and melon, can be infected by the Didymella bryoniae fungus.
-This is called Gummy Stem Blight.
-Unlike trees and shrubs, cucurbits show symptoms on leaves, stems and fruits.
-Round brown lesions and cankers exude a brown ooze that can contain millions of fungal spores.
-Gummy Stem Blight can affect plants at any stage of development.
-Fungicides can be used as a preventative measure, but are only marginally effective.
+Cucurbits, such as pumpkin, zucchini, and melon, can be infected by the Didymella bryoniae fungus in a disease known as gummy stem blight.
+Unlike trees and shrubs, most cucurbits show symptoms on leaves, stems, and fruits.
+Round, brown lesions and cankers exude a brown ooze that can contain millions of fungal spores.
+Gummy stem blight can affect plants at any stage of development.
+Fungicides can be used as a preventative measure but are only marginally effective.

 Pod and stem blight in soybeans is caused by Diaporthe phaseolorum sojae.
-These fungi work in conjunction with another fungus called Phomopsis logical, which attacks seeds.
-Green beans, peppers and tomato plants can host these fungi without any symptoms, but planting soybeans nearby can be problematic.
+These fungi work alongside another fungus called Phomopsis logical, which attacks seeds.
+Beans, peppers, and tomato plants can host these fungi without symptoms, but planting soybeans nearby can be problematic.

 Rather than risking the use of chemicals or the loss of desirable plants, these good cultural practices can help prevent stem blight: